 Remote software developers: what’s the benchmark?

-The demand for tech professionals across the country is consistently very high.
-It is getting harder for employers to source skilled full-time programmers.
-This is partly due to the fact that the number of professionals is not growing fast enough to match the demand.
+The demand for tech professionals across the US is consistently very high.
+Unfortunately, it is getting harder for employers to source skilled full-time programmers.
+That is partly because the number of professionals is not growing fast enough to keep up with demand.

-Another contributing factor is that there is a constant and rapid shift towards using new technologies.
-As a result, IT professionals do not have enough time to keep up with the pace of change.
+Another contributing factor is the constant and rapid shift towards using newer technologies.
+As a result, it’s very difficult for software developers to keep up with the pace of change.

-The Pacific region, which is the biggest tech hub in the US, now faces the greatest skill shortage.
-The most severe skill shortages are in emerging areas relating to:
+The Northwest, the biggest tech hub in the US, now faces the most significant skill shortage.
+The most severe skill shortages are in emerging in:

 - Data analysis

 - Machine learning

 As well as more traditional tech roles such as: